 The 2.54 mm pitch connectors are standard male connectors, but the tulip female connectors are somewhat less conventional: they are not those of the integrated circuit supports, which are not suitable here.
 These connectors’ thickness must be slightly reduced by about 0.1 mm, in order to fit into the brass tubes.
 A few file strokes on each side are sufficient.
 In this way, the connectors hold almost on their own into the tube.
 They must be positioned in such a way that the rear of the connector (male and female) is flush with the milled part of the box back.
 To glue them, place some glue on the back of the boxes, and insert the connectors from the front.
 Thus, there is no chance that the glue fill the alveoli.
 I use Uhu Strong & Safe glue.
 Before gluing, chamfer the front of the female connector to facilitate its entering into the opposite tube when coupling.

-Here is a view from below of couplings mounted on cars, before and then after coupling.
+Here is a view from below of couplings mounted on coaches, before and then after coupling.
 This one is a prototype not very well-made.
 In addition, I did not use new Makette drawbars, but used ones from a previous test.
 The appearance of the whole is not necessarily very neat.

 Concerning Makette drawbars bases, as I put a little bigger wheels on my RIB, I had to grind the base’s back to avoid any friction.
 It is necessary to remove the rear lugs and to put a little solder to keep the parts together.
 It is also necessary to modify the hook of the return spring which hinders at the rear.